add_context

 "format": "uuid",

-"description": "Project ID to associate with (from get_projects)"
+"description": "Project ID to associate with (from list_projects).
+Omit it to leave the item unassociated."

 },